-You are, no doubt, aware of the inquiries which have been made in the Province as to the practicability of leaving in a state of nature that part of the frontier which lies between Lake Champlain and Montreal; and you have, no doubt, had under your review the Report of the Surveyor-general on this subject, which was enclosed in Sir Gordon Drummond's Despatch of 21st April 1816, No. 119.
-With the opinion which his Majesty's Government entertains upon this subject, it cannot but be a matter of regret to think that any settlements should have been made in the districts of Hemingford, Sherrington, Goodmanchester, or Hinchinbrook.
-But at the same time I cannot recommend the dispossession of the settlers, at the expense which must result from the purchase of the lands which they have cleared, and the improvements which they have made upon them, unless indeed that purchase could be effected by an adequate assignment of other waste lands of the Crown in other quarters.
-I must confine myself, therefore, to instructing you to abstain altogether from making, hereafter, any grants in these districts, and to use every endeavour to induce those who have received grants there, and have not yet proceeded to the cultivation of them, to accept uncleared lands in other districts more distant from the frontier of the United States.
-In some cases, where the lands have been long granted, they must, I apprehend, under the usual conditions of the grants, have become resumable by the Crown; and in such case you can have no of the British Government to govern its Colonies by means of division, and to break them down as much as possible into petty isolated communities, incapable of combination, and possessing no sufficient strength for individual resistance to the Empire.
-Indications of such designs are to be found in many of the acts of the British Government with respect to its North American Colonies.
-In 1775 instructions were sent from England, directing that all grants of land within the Province of Quebec, then comprising Upper and Lower Canada, were to be made in fief and seignory; and even the grants to the refugee loyalists, and officers and privates of the colonial corps, promised in 1786, were ordered to be made on the same tenure.
-In no instance was it more singularly exhibited than in the condition annexed to the grants of land in Prince Edward's Island, by which it was stipulated that the Island was to be settled by " foreign Protestants;" as if they were to be foreign in order to separate them from the people of New England, and Protestants in order to keep them apart from the Canadian and Acadian Catholics.
-It was part of the same policy to separate the French of Canada from the British emigrants, and to conciliate the former by the retention of their language, laws, and religious institutions.
-For this purpose Canada was afterwards divided into two Provinces, the settled portion being allotted to the French, and the undifficulty in preventing their cultivation; and the expediency of making other grants, in lieu of those resumed, will depend upon the particular circumstances of each individual case.
+&quot;Sir,-You are, no doubt, aware of the enquiries which have been made in the province as to the practicability of leaving in a state of nature that part of the frontier which lies between the Lake Champlain and Montreal; and you have, no doubt, had under your review, the report of the surveyor-general on this subject, which was enclosed in Sir Gordon Drummond's despatch of 21st April, 1816, No. 119.
+With the opinion which his Majesty's government entertains upon this subject, it cannot but be a matter of regret to think that any settlements should have been made in the districts of Hemingford, Sherrington, Godman-chester, or Hinchinbrook.
+But at the same time I cannot recommend the dispossession of the settlers, at the expense which must result from the purchase of the lands which they have cleared, and the improvements which they have made upon them, unless indeed, that purchase could be effected by an adequate assignment of other waste lands of the crown in other quarters.
+I must confine myself therefore, to instructing you to abstain altogether from making, hereafter, any grants in these districts, and to use every endeavor to induce those who have received grants there, and have not yet proceeded to the cultivation of them, to ac-

+British government to govern its colonies by means of division, and to break them down as much as possible into petty isolated communities, incapable of combination, and possessing no sufficient strength for individual resistance to the empire.
+Indications of such designs are to be found in many of the acts of the British government with respect to its North American Colonies.
+In 1775 instructions were sent from England, directing that all grants of land within the province of Quebec, then comprising Upper and Lower Canada, were to be made in hef and seigniory; and even the grants to the retugee loyalists, and officers and privates of the colonial corps, promised in 1786, were ordered to be made on the same tenure.
+In no instance was it more singularly exhibited than in the condition annexed to the grants of land in Prince Edward's Island, by which it was stipulated that the island was to be settled by "foreign Protestants;" as if they were to be foreign in order to separate them from the people of New England, and Protestants, in order to keep them apart from the Canadian and Acadian Catholics.
+It was part of the same policy to separate the French of Canada from the British emigrants, and to conciliate the former by the retention of their language, laws and religious institutions.
+For this purpose Canada was afterwards divided into two provinces, the settled portion being allotted to the French, and the unsettled being destined to be become the seat of British colonization.
+Thus, instead of availing itself of the means which the extent and nature of the province afforded for the gradual introduction of such an English population into its various parts as might have easily placed the French in a minority, the government deliberately constituted the French into a majority, and recognised and strengthened their distinct national character.
+Had the sounder policy of making the Province English, in all its institutions, been adopted from the first, and steadily persevered in, the French would probably have been speedily outnumbered, and the beneficial operation of the free institutions of England would never have been impeded by the animosities of origin.